 in primary Raynaud's disease.

-I am familiar with Dr. Sahelian -- Bottom Line sent me his book on Mind Boosting Secrets a couple of years ago...
+Bottom Line sent me the book Mind Boosting Secrets.
 I just saw a fascinating TV program about Inositol (Your Health with Dr. Richard Becker).
 He discussed inositol and IP6 interchangeably.
-I then googled inositol, was lead to this site, and am very confused: what is the difference between inositol products and IP6 item?
+What is the difference between inositol products and IP6 item?
 Inositol interests me as I suffered terribly with trichotillomania from childhood and for a couple of decades thereafter.
 Additionally, I understand that inositol could be beneficial as an anti-viral agent.
 Several years ago, I was struck by a virus that paralyzed me (albeit temporarily) from the waist down, and was told that this condition could return, or evolve into multiple sclerosis.
 Since then, I have become a health fanatic, eliminated all toxins, bad food, etc. from my diet, juice tons of greens daily, feel fabulous but am always vigilant -- re OCD, viruses, carcinogens, etc. So, which form of inositol do I take?
 Or, are they both the same?

 Inositol and IP-6 are different.
 IP-6, Inositol hexaphosphate, is also known as phytic acid and has been researched in terms of cancer prevention.
 To the best of my understanding, when inositol hexaphosphate is ingested in the diet, the body is able to cleave the inositol from the hexaphosphate part and use the inositol as needed.
 I am not sure how much of a difference there is in the mental or physical effects of taking an inositol supplement versus an IP-6 supplement.